 Cognitive Behaviour Therapies (CBT) Work

-I have over a decade of experience in providing expert care based on adapting up-to-date Cognitive Behaviour Therapies (CBT) to the specific needs of my clients.
-I treat a number of Anxiety Disorders, Depression, and ADHD/ADD in adults.
-CBT helps clients to reframe their self talk and to change their behaviour.
+I have two decades of experience in providing expert care based on adapting up-to-date Cognitive Behaviour Therapies (CBT) to the specific needs of my clients.
+I treat a number of Anxiety Disorders and Depression in adults.
+CBT helps clients to change their self talk and to change their behaviour.
 Hundreds of independent studies have proven that CBT is highly effective though awareness in the community remains surprisingly low.
-For a complete, in depth description of how CBT alleviates client symptoms, log on to the button:
+For a complete, in depth description of how CBT alleviates client symptoms, log on with the button:

 Working with other members of the client’s care community (e.g., medical professionals), my aim is always to bring about the best possible therapeutic outcomes.
 Although many different mental health workers offer talk therapy to clients, psychologists are generally considered to be one of the most highly trained specialists in delivering this type of therapy.
 As a Registered Psychologist who operates under the Health Professions Act (HPA), the privacy and confidentiality rights of my clients are legally protected.